 Allied Domecq Spirits & Wines USA, Inc. v.
 Commissioner of Revenue, Appellate Tax Board.
 This case, which if resolved adversely to the Commissioner could mean a loss of \$31.7 million in tax revenue, involves two major issues.
 The first is a finding of no nexus by the auditor with respect to a subsidiary with large losses.
 The second issue is a Syms-type intangible holding company case involving Allied Domecq's subsidiary, Dunkin Donuts.
 While there is a clear circular flow of funds, the holding company does appear to have employees.
 The ATB bifurcated the case, and the 'no nexus' adjustment was tried on April 15, 2009.
 On April 1, 2010, the Board decided the 'no nexus' issue in the Commissioner's favor.
 The parties agreed to settle the case by settling all the issues other than the one the Board has decided, so that the taxpayer can then appeal the Board's decision on that one issue.
 After signing a settlement agreement, the parties filed a stipulation with the ATB, which then issued a decision on November 9, 2011.
-At this point, both parties have requested findings of fact and report from the Board.
-It is expected that the taxpayer will then appeal the decision once the findings of fact and report are issued.
+At this point, both parties have requested findings of fact and report are issued.
 If the taxpayer is successful on appeal, the matter will be remanded to the Board; the Commissioner still has alternative arguments on the 'no nexus' company, primarily that the apportionment percentage is incorrect even if it does have nexus.